Here’s what’s new in Nextjournal! Get in touch here if you have questions, feature requests or want to leave feedback for us.

 Bugfixes & Improvements

 ✨ Notebook History now shows the author next to a change.

 🐞 There was an issue were Clojure cells crashed when using comments at some positions.
 This is fixed now.

 March 28, 2019

 🛠 Selection toolbox improvements: We’ve update the text selection toolbox with an option to insert inline formulas and more.
 Just select some text and click the plus button.
 A similar menu is now also available when selecting code in a code cell with options to complete the selected code, show code docs or reference paths to files.
-You can also conveniently trigger the plus button via the Ctrl/Cmd+E keyboard shortcut.
+You can also conveniently trigger the plus button via the

 March 18, 2019

 🙋♀️ Ask for help: We know getting your code to run can be challenging at times.
 That’s why we built a neat little feature to make it easy to ask us for support with your notebook’s code.
 When a code cell runs into an error, it now shows a little help button right next to the error message.
 When you click it you can give our support team permission to help you out with your notebook.
 See for yourself: